EU Financing for Rail

 On top of these programmes, EU Member States have a historic opportunity to recover from the COVID-19 crisis and to modernise their economies by making use of the EU Recovery and Resilience Facility as part of the EU Next Generation Recovery Package.

-UNIFE cooperates with the European Commission’s DG MOVE, DG REGIO, the Recovery Task Force established under the EC Secretary-General, the new European Climate Infrastructure and Environment Executive Agency (CINEA), multilateral agencies such as the EIB and EBRD and other European rail stakeholders to ensure that the EU funds available for rail projects are used as efficiently as possible.
+UNIFE cooperates with the European Commission’s DG MOVE, DG REGIO, DG INTPA, DG NEAR, the Recovery Task Force established under the EC Secretary-General, the European Climate Infrastructure and Environment Executive Agency (CINEA), multilateral agencies such as the EIB, EBRD, World Bank, national Export Credit Agencies, and other European rail stakeholders to ensure that financial resources are available for rail projects and that they are used as efficiently as possible.